A warm super-Neptune around the G-dwarf star TOI-1710 revealed with TESS, SOPHIE and HARPS-N: TESS apertures

 \section{\textit{TESS} apertures}

 The \textit{TESS} full images in the vicinity of the targets TOI-1710 are shown in Fig.~\ref{fig:TESS_apertures}.
-The pixels enclosed within the dashed white contour are the ones used in the aperture for the PDC-SAP flux.
-The targeted star have faint neighbours, at distances large enough so that the contamination of the main target apertures is not affected: its closest neighbour is located at a distance of 8.69~arcsec with a \textit{TESS} magnitude of 17.72.
+The pixels enclosed within the dashed white contours are those used in the aperture for the PDC-SAP flux.
+The targeted star has faint neighbours, at distances large enough so that the contamination of the main target apertures is not affected; its closest neighbour is located at a distance of 8.69~arcsec with a \textit{TESS} magnitude of 17.72.